hariseldon99/GSL-WIN64/README.md

     $ cd $GSL_WIN64DIR
     $ makensis GSL-WIN64.nsi

 It'll create the "GSL-WIN64.exe" file in $GSL_WIN64DIR.
+Copy it over to a running instance of Microsoft Windows and double-click for installation.

 # License
 GSL-WIN64 is an installer for GSL, therefore inherits the [GPL license](http://www.gnu.org/copyleft/gpl.html).